Cleaning the kitchen: Keeping your fridge and surfaces clean

-- To remove grease from surfaces and cupboards, often lukewarm water with a little washing-up liquid is enough.
+- To remove grease from surfaces and cupboards, often lukewarm water with a little dish liquid is enough.

-- Stainless steel surfaces can be easily cleaned with a damp microfibre cloth.
-Cream of tartar is useful to combat rust stains and coarse dirt: Mix with a little water so that a paste forms, apply it to the affected area and gently scrub with a soft sponge.
+- Stainless steel surfaces can be easily cleaned with a damp microfiber cloth.
+Cream of tartar is useful to combat rust stains and coarse dirt: mix with a little water so that a paste forms, apply it to the affected area and gently scrub with a soft sponge.
 After that, wipe off and polish with a damp cloth.